This post may contain affiliate links which may generate a small commission from clicks that result in a purchase.

 - drinking olive oil first thing in the morning to boost your wellness

-- beauty benefits for face, skin, hands and nails
+- beauty benefits for the face, skin, hands, and nails

 - other practical olive oil uses around the house

 7. DIY Olive Oil Making Pros & Cons